transcom/mymove-docs/docs/adrs/0079-api-versioning.md

 For example, a version could be noted as "2.1.3," where '2' is the major version, '1' is the minor version, and '3' is the patch version.

+#### Options on SemVer
+* Option 1: Allow for the prime to specify which minor/patch version to use
+  * Pros: Would be really granular for the consumer of our API.
+  * Cons: Would be a heavy lift to retain former minor and patch versions of our endpoints for the deprecation period.
+* Option 2: Use the most recent minor/patch versions for the respective major version, and only allow the prime to specify which major version to use.
+  * Pros: Easier to implement.
+For our purposes we do not need to get too complicated.
+  * Cons: Not as granular for the prime in choosing what is returned.

+**Chosen Alternative**: Option 2.
+This meets our requirements and is easier to implement.
+We will use the minor/patch versions to note changes in our API.

 ### Options for Versioning Strategy
 There are a few options for implementing api versioning in our prime API.